 You may only submit one application for this grant under this call.
-The table below shows information and restrictions on the grants you may apply for during the same year.
-Please note that you may apply for an undirected project grant in medicine and health at the same time as for a grant for half-time research position, and you may apply for the same or for different project concepts.
-If both applications are successful, you must choose between the grants.
-If the project grant award is for more than 1 000 000 SEK per year, this higher amount will be part of your grant for half-time research position during the first 3-year period, if you choose this grant.
+Further information about the grants you may apply for during the same year are shown in on the page"Several grants simultaneously" Opens in new window..
+Please note that you may apply for an undirected project grant, a starting grant, or a consolidator grant in medicine and health at the same time as this grant, and you may apply for the same or for different project concepts.
+If several applications are successful, you must choose one of the grants.
+If the project grant award is for more than 1 000 000 SEK per year, this higher amount will be part of your grant for employment as a half-time researcher during the first 3-year period, if you choose this grant.

 What requirements apply if I already have a grant from the Swedish Research Council?